 A required component in any successful pursuit is humility.
-It's the ability to remain grounded while motivated and full of perspective while equally ambitious that provide the foundations for achievement.
+It's the ability to remain grounded while motivated that provides the foundations for achievement.

 Holmesglen Interior Design student Alexandra Legg has turned this drive into success, winning a regarded student interior design people's choice award.